belese/brose_info/README.md

 - Connect on the can bus, i'm waiting for can board, and have to find the hmi connector pinout

 - Decode CAN message

-    For that, i will probbaly try to connect in bluetooth, log data in influxdb log can message in influxdb
+    For that, i will probably try to connect in bluetooth, log data in influxdb log can message in influxdb
     use grafana to look for corelation between can message and BT info